-I received my Ph.D. in positive and social/personality psychology from the University of Pennsylvania in October 2010.
-I'm broadly interested in questions related to moral psychology, adversarial growth and the study of well-being.
+I received my Ph.D. in positive and social/personality psychology from the University of Pennsylvania in 2010.
+With my colleague and former post-doc Laura Blackie, I do work on understanding post-traumatic growth in terms of permanent positive personality change among war-affected populations in Rwanda and Sri Lanka as well as various populations in the USA.
+In addition, I'm broadly interested in questions related to moral personality, growth following adversity, integrative theories of personality and the study of well-being.
 My interest in the scientific study of character has its origins in my undergraduate research, which explored moral behavior from the perspective of ecological psychology.
-My other research interests include thinking about adversarial growth in terms of permanent positive personality change, well-being and post-traumatic growth among war-affected populations in Rwanda and Sri Lanka, the philosophical and theoretical underpinnings of positive psychology, and the effect of monetary incentives on judgments of moral offenses.
+I'm also interested in the philosophical and theoretical underpinnings of positive psychology.

 Trained in both psychology and moral philosophy, I graduated with summa cum laude honors from Franklin & Marshall College in 2005, and was awarded the Henry S. Williamson Medal, the college's highest student award presented annually to the outstanding senior of the graduating class.
-My awards include grants from the John Templeton Foundation, the Asia Foundation/ USAID, the Penn Program on Democracy, Citizenship, and Constitutionalism, and the Positive Psychology Center of the University of Pennsylvania; a Mellon Refugee Initiative Fund Fellowship, and numerous academic awards from Franklin & Marshall College.
+My awards include the 2015 Rising Star designation from the Association for Psychological Science, grants from the John Templeton Foundation, the Templeton Religion Trust, the Asia Foundation/ USAID, the Penn Program on Democracy, Citizenship, and Constitutionalism, and the Positive Psychology Center of the University of Pennsylvania; a Mellon Refugee Initiative Fund Fellowship, and numerous academic awards from Franklin & Marshall College.